Sign the Climate Pledge.

 “Eat food.
 Not too much.
 Mostly plants.” -Michael Pollan.
 Bang on!
 A plant-based diet is a climate-friendly diet.
 It also helps to reduce your food waste and buy local, seasonal food.

 Try to live car-free.
 If you need a new car, switch to electric, hybrid, biogas, or flexfuel!
 As we all know, public transit and bicycle are sustainable and affordable ways to get around.

 Switch to renewable electricity.

 If possible, upgrade your electricity contract to renewable energy.
 In many parts of the world, renewable energy now costs the same or less than fossil fuel energy.
 The more people choose electricity that is produced by wind and solar, the more electricity companies will build them.

 Save money by saving energy!
 A few tips: buy energy-efficient appliances, wash laundry in cold water, air-dry you laundry, only wash full loads in the dishwasher, switch to energy-efficient light bulbs, and take shorter showers.

-If you have the choice, choose a sustainable heating source for your home and turn down the radiators 1-2 degrees in the winter.
-Socks and sweaters keep you warm also.
+If you have the choice, then choose a sustainable heating source for your home.
+In the winter time, you can turn down the radiators 1-2 degrees and throw on some wool socks and a sweater if needed.

 Flying in the sky is pretty amazing, but it has a massive carbon footprint.
 If possible, take the train or travel locally.